dskyle/rush/README.md

 `rush` is a new command line shell inspired by, and implemented in, the Rust programming language.
 It is still in early development.
 Focus so far has been on the core language engine and novel features.
-Many expected of the normal, expected features of shells are not yet in place.
+Many of the normal, expected features of shells, such as job control and tab completion, are not yet in place.
 As such, production usage of `rush` is not advisable, but feedback and contributions are welcome.

 See the [Wiki](https://github.com/dskyle/rush/wiki) for reference documentation.